Local Citation Recommendation with Hierarchical-Attention Text Encoder and SciBERT-based Reranking: Introduction

 \section{Introduction}

-When we follow up on an idea or search for background information on a fact or for supporting information on a claim, or most commonly when we want to learn about some new topic, we perform literature discovery.
-Literature discovery remains challenging in today’s age of information overflow, largely arising from the exponential growth in both the publication record \cite{hunter2006biomedical} and the underlying vocabulary \cite{herdan1960type}.
+Literature discovery, such as finding relevant scientific articles, remains challenging in today’s age of information overflow, largely arising from the exponential growth in both the publication record \cite{hunter2006biomedical} and the underlying vocabulary \cite{herdan1960type}.
 Assistance to literature discovery can be provided with automatic citation recommendation, whereby a query text without citation serves as the input to a recommendation system and a paper worth citing as its output~\cite{F_rber_2020}.

 Citation recommendation can be dealt with either as a global retrieval problem \cite{strohman2007recommending,nallapati2008joint,bhagavatula-etal-2018-content} or as a local one \cite{he2010context,huang2012recommending,jeong2019context}.
-In global citation recommendation, the query text includes the title and the abstract of a source paper \cite{bhagavatula-etal-2018-content}.
+In global citation recommendation, the query text is composed of the title and the abstract of a source paper \cite{bhagavatula-etal-2018-content}.
 In contrast, in local citation recommendation, the query consist of two sources of contexts \cite{he2010context,medic-snajder-2020-improved}: 1) the text surrounding the citation placeholder with the information of the cited paper removed (the \textbf{local context}); and 2) the title and abstract of the citing paper as the \textbf{global context}.
 The aim of local citation recommendation is to find the missing paper cited at the placeholder of the local context.
 In this paper we focus on local citation recommendation.